 Hoi An is located 18 miles (29 kms) south of Da Nang City.
 Different modes of transportation are available to take you there, each with varying levels of convenience, travel time, and cost.
 That said, we break down the ways to get you to Hoi An that meet your budget and preference.

 HOW TO TAKE THE BUS FROM DA NANG TO HOI AN

-Many travelers opt for the leisurely bus ride from Da Nang to Hoi An and vice versa.
+Many travellers opt for the leisurely bus ride from Da Nang to Hoi An and vice versa.
 You have two options if you choose to go by it, and that’s either to commute to Hoi An by a public bus or seek your seat with a private bus company.

 By Private Bus Companies

 If you’re arriving at the airport, private bus companies such as the Hoi An Express Bus is your most convenient option, and they’re quite popular, too.
 The buses are comfortable and air-conditioned, and the drivers are known to drive safely.
-The bus service will pick you up at the airport upon arrival and shuttle you off to Hoi An or to any destination in the city center.
+The bus service will pick you up at the airport upon arrival and shuttle you off to Hoi An or to any destination in the city centre.

 - Fare cost: $6

 - Schedule: Arranged by booking

 Also known as the yellow bus (#1), the public bus from Da Nang to Hoi An is the cheapest option for those on a tight budget and/or simply curious to experience the local bus transport.
 If you’re going straight to Hoi An from the airport, do note that the nearest bus stop is 2 miles away.
 Unless you chose to walk the distance, you would need to get on a cab before you can hop on the yellow bus.

 - Schedules: 5:30AM – 6 PM/bus leaves every 20 minutes